-Schroder Singapore Company Registration No. 199201080H, a subsidiary of SIML, is the Singapore representative for the Underlying Funds.
+Schroder Singapore Company Registration No. 199201080H, a subsidiary of Schroders plc., is the Singapore representative for the Underlying Funds.

-Past performance of the Manager and Investment Manager is not necessarily indicative of their future performance.
+Past performance of the Manager, the Investment Manager and (where applicable) the Sub-Investment Manager is not necessarily indicative of their future performance.